hassan00-0/Real-time_chat/README.md

-# Real-time Chat App (Frontend)
+# Real-time Chat App

-React UI for a full-stack, real-time chat application.
-The backend lives in `../backend` and provides auth, messaging, and Socket.IO events.
+Full-stack, real-time chat application with a React frontend and a Node/Express + Socket.IO backend.

 ## Features